 To illustrate the simplest case of wind auctions I firstly assume that only production potential would influence the project LCOE (i.e., other costs are disregarded).
 Further, I assume that the correction factor (RYM) would not apply.
 Assumptions of project parameters are as follows:

-Number of projects: 41 (as in )
+Number of projects: 41 (as in Table 4)

-WS100 = 5-9m/s (uniform distribution, as in )
+WS100 = 5-9m/s (uniform distribution, as in Table 4)

 OC = 1 (i.e., not applicable)